Incorporate content from databases, RSS feeds and other web pages

 A Data Object T4 tag is added to a Content Layout and then content is added to the site using the Content Type.
 The following configuration options are available on the T4 tag (a * indicates that it is required):

-method* This should be set to a value of rss.
+method* | This should be set to a value of rss . |

-rss-url* The URL of the RSS feed to be accessed.
-This can be a URL or can reference a Content Type Element where the user enters the URL e.g. $template.url$.
-An example of the rss-url options is available.
+rss-url* | The URL of the RSS feed to be accessed.
+This can be a URL or can reference a Content Type Element where the user enters the URL e.g. $template.url$ .
+An example of the rss-url options is available. |

-for-each* The name of the parent tag for each set of data required. e.g., item
+for-each* | The name of the parent tag for each set of data required. e.g., item An example of the for-each options is available. |

-formatter* The name of the Content layout to be used to style the published page.
+formatter* | The name of the Content layout to be used to style the published page. |

-max-number To restrict the number of records displayed by a Data Object, enter the number of records, or the name of the Content Type element that controls the number.
+max-number | To restrict the number of records displayed by a Data Object, enter the number of records, or the name of the Content Type element that controls the number.
+By default (if not specified), all records are displayed.
+For further information, refer to an example of the max-number attribute. |

 Example Data Object tag